Essential Concepts#

 • a dbd file for all the support modules.

-An IOC instance runs in a container runtime by loading two things:
+An IOC instance runs by combining two things:

-The configuration will bootstrap the unique properties of that instance.
-The following contents for the configuration folder are supported:
+The configuration bootstraps the unique properties of that instance.
+The config folder can hold any of:

-• ioc.yaml: an ibek IOC description file which ibek will use to generate st.cmd and ioc.subst.
+• ioc.yaml: an ibek IOC description that ibek turns into st.cmd and ioc.subst.

-• st.cmd and ioc.subst: an IOC shell startup script and an optional substitution file. st.cmd can refer to any additional files in the configuration directory.
+• st.cmd plus an optional ioc.subst: a shell startup script and substitution file. st.cmd may refer to other files in the config directory.

-• start.sh: a bash script to fully override the startup of the IOC. start.sh can refer to any additional files in the configuration directory.
+• start.sh: a bash script that fully overrides IOC startup.
+It may also refer to other files in the config directory.

-Throughout this documentation we will use the terms Generic IOC and IOC Instance.
-The word IOC without this context is ambiguous.
+Throughout these docs we use the terms Generic IOC and IOC instance.
+The bare word “IOC” without that context is ambiguous.

 Kubernetes#

-• Auto start IOCs when the cluster comes up from power off
+• auto-start IOCs when the cluster powers up

-• Allocate a server with adequate resources on which to run each IOC
+• place each IOC on a server with adequate resources

-• Report the versions, uptime, restarts and other metadata of the IOCs
+• report version, uptime, restarts and other metadata

-• debug an IOC by starting a bash shell inside it’s container
+• attach to an IOC’s shell, or open a bash shell inside its container to debug.

 Kubernetes Alternatives#

-The multi-server orchestration tool Docker Swarm might also serve to replace some of the functionality of Kubernetes.
-The epics-containers team have not yet tried Swarm, but it is compatible with the docker-compose files we template.
+Docker Swarm could replace some of Kubernetes’ multi-server orchestration too.
+We have not tried it, but it is compatible with the compose files we template.

 Helm#

-In this project we use Helm Charts to define and deploy IOC instances.
-IOCs are grouped into a services repository.
-Typical services repositories represent a beamline or accelerator technical area but any grouping is allowed.
-Each of these repositories holds the Helm Charts for its IOC Instances and any other services we require.
+We use Helm Charts to define and deploy IOC instances.
+IOCs are grouped into a services repository — typically one per beamline or accelerator technical area, though any grouping works.
 Each IOC instance folder need only contain:

-• a values.yaml file to override the default values in the repository’s global values.yaml.
+• a values.yaml that overrides the repository’s global defaults

 Repositories#